• Skip to main content

 How to Prune Lady Banks Rose?

 Since we want our rose bush to take over the fence, my husband keeps the bush tidy.
-Any stray growth, he trims but other than that he doesn’t need to prune it too much.
-If you have dead branches you will want to trim them after the plant blooms.
-I heard that be careful when pruning since it can effect next years blossoms.
+Any stray growth, he trims, but other than that, he doesn’t need to prune it too much.
+Be careful when pruning since it can affect next year’s blossoms.
+If you have dead branches, you will want to cut them after the plant blooms.
 We haven’t had that issue.

-But, if the plant is in full sun and resides in a the warmer zones, it pretty much is a worry free kind of rose.
+But, if the plant is in full sun and resides in the warmer zones, it is a worry-free kind of rose.
 That appears to be the case for our plants.

 lady banks rose